contagon/handbook/handbook/10-aaronic-priesthood.md

 Before asking a young man to serve in any of these callings, the bishopric member asks permission from the young man’s parents.

-After extending these callings, a member of the bishopric presents the youth quorum leaders for a sustaining vote in their quorum meeting.
+After extending these callings, a member of the bishopric presents the youth quorum leaders for sustaining in their quorum meeting.
 The bishop sets apart his assistants and the deacons and teachers quorum presidents.
 He confers priesthood keys on the quorum presidents.
 He may assign his counselors to set apart other presidency members and secretaries.

 A member of the bishopric announces these callings in sacrament meeting.
-He does not ask for a sustaining vote.
+He does not present them to be sustained.

 ### 10.4.2 Responsibilities